EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Background:

-In September 2017, researchers from IPEN (a global public health and environment network) invited delegates attending the first Conference of the Parties (COP 1) of the Minamata Convention on Mercury to volunteer to have hair samples taken and analyzed for total mercury concentration (THg).
+In September 2017, researchers from IPEN (a global public health and environment network) invited delegates attending the first Conference of the Parties (COP 1) of the Minamata Convention on Mercury to volunteer to have hair samples taken and analysed for total mercury concentration (THg).
 The methodology and sampling protocols for this survey were developed by IPEN and the Biodiversity Research Institute (BRI) in consultation with UN Environment.
 The methodology was employed in two recent studies.
-The first — Mercury Monitoring of Women of Child- Bearing Age in the Asia and the Pacific Region (IPEN/BRI/ UN Environment 2017) — focused on the Asia-Pacific region, and a subsequent global sampling study — Mercury in Women of Child-Bearing Age in 25 Countries (IPEN/BRI 2017) — included countries in additional regions.
+The first — Mercury Monitoring of Women of Child-Bearing Age in the Asia and the Pacific Region (IPEN/BRI/ UN Environment 2017) — focused on the Asia-Pacific region, and a subsequent global sampling study — Mercury in Women of Child-Bearing Age in 25 Countries (IPEN/BRI 2017) — included countries in additional regions.

 Collection of hair samples from Delegates at the signing of the Minamata Convention to limit mercury pollution for mercury testing